fhoedemakers/pico-infonesPlus/README.md

   - If controller is still unresponsive, unplug the pico from power, wait a few seconds then plug it back in and press start to start the last flashed game.

 - 8bitdo controllers, when controller becomes unresponsive:
   - Nake sure XInput is enabled.
-With the controller switched of, hold X + Start to switch to Xinput mode.
+With the controller switched of, hold X + Start to switch to XInput mode.
 (LED 1 and 2 will blink).
   - Disconnect the controller
   - Hold start to switch the controller off (if it has built-in battery).
   - reconnect the controller.